justisGipson/justisGipson/README.md

 <h3 align='left'> Justis Gipson </h3>

-#### DevOps Engineer at [Ellipsis Education](https://www.ellipsiseducation.com/) where I manage all the cloud infrastructure and do mostly backend development.
+#### DevOps Engineer at [Ellipsis Education](https://www.ellipsiseducation.com/) where I manage all the cloud infrastructure, backend development, databases, and am the Google Workspace admin.
 And formerly, a teaching glass artist at the [Indianapolis Art Center](https://www.indplsartcenter.org/).

 #### Some things I work with:
 <p>